Bachelor’s in Criminal Justice Programs in North Dakota

 After you have been accepted to your program of choice, you may want to begin the process of applying for financial aid.
 Doing so early may give you greater access to a variety of awards.
-For example, consider applying for the Trinka and Duane Rogne Family Scholarship or the John Monzingo Writing Award.
+For example, consider applying for a criminal justice scholarship at North Dakota State University.
 If you have exceptional academic performance, you may also wish to apply to the Truman Scholars Program.

 Working in Criminal Justice in North Dakota

 In many cases, job growth rates in North Dakota exceed national averages.
 By the year 2022, O*Net predicts a 7% increase in detective jobs.
 Through 2022, a 9% increase in correctional officer jobs is expected (O*Net, 2012).

 On top of this, salaries in North Dakota tend to be slightly higher than average.
 Criminal investigators earn an average of $84,000 per year, while correctional officers earn an average of $37,800 per year (O*Net, 2014).

 Start preparing for your education today by contacting criminal justice programs in North Dakota.

 - New Jersey

 - Rhode Island